 You’ll still need to add descriptions for each of your nodes (always an important part of the coding process), but at least the mind map function has helped you along the way with your coding framework.
 You can learn more about the mind maps feature of NVivo, in this short video.

 If you’re a visual person like I am, you might be interested in some of the other visualisation tools NVivo has to offer.
-We run our Painting the Picture in NVivo online course which covers a number of the new visualisation tools in NVivo 11, throughout the year.
+We run our NVivo Visualizations online course that covers a number of the new visualisation tools in NVivo 11, throughout the year.
 Or, if you’re looking for further tips for developing a coding framework, check out our Analysing Qualitative Data course.